TOUPET FUNDOPLICATION PROCEDURE

 Who is a candidate for a Toupet Fundoplication?

-What should you expect after a Toupet Fundoplication?
+What should you expect after a Fundoplication Procedure?

-The Laparoscopic Hiatal Hernia / Toupet operation is generally an outpatient procedure.
+A Laparoscopic Robotic Hiatal Hernia with a fundoplication to manage GERD is generally an out-patient procedure.
 It is performed under general anesthesia.
-I use the latest pain and nausea control techniques and most patients experience minimal symptoms afterward.
+However, I use the latest pain and nausea control techniques and most patients experience minimal symptoms afterwards.
 Most individuals are able to eat normally within a few weeks of the surgery.
-In general, everyone learns how to eat slowly and chew their food well!
+In general, everyone learns how to eat slowly and chew their food well!!

 READY TO GET STARTED WITH DR. CHIASSON?